National Curriculum (Emergency Life Support Skills) Bill

 Overview

-This bill mandates the inclusion of emergency life support skills training as a compulsory part of the National Curriculum in England's secondary schools and special schools.
-The aim is to equip students with the knowledge and skills to respond effectively in emergency situations.
+This bill mandates the inclusion of emergency life support skills training as a compulsory element within the English National Curriculum for secondary schools and special schools.
+The aim is to equip all secondary school pupils with essential life-saving knowledge and techniques.

 Description